-Beadlocks have their place but are not required for the pressures and low-speed wheeling I am speaking of here.
-I am discussing using standard, everyday wheels, and proper off-road capable tires.
+Beadlocks do have their place but are not required for the pressures and low-speed wheeling I am speaking of here.
+I am discussing using standard, everyday wheels and proper off-road capable tires.
 Some wheel/tire combinations will do better than others, though.

 For instance, wide-for-tire wheels are likelier to have the tires come off the bead at lower pressures than slightly thin-for-tire wheels.
 For example, with a 35x12.50x** tire, a 9” wide wheel may give excellent bead retention at relatively low pressures, but a 10” wide wheel may not offer near the same performance and may require higher air pressures to maintain bead retention.
 Generally, I have found that slightly thin (for tire size) wheels do much better than wider ones.

-We are not recommending running these lower pressures on paved roads or at normal on-pavement speeds.
-This is ONLY about off-pavement driving at slow speeds.
+We do not recommend running these lower pressures on paved roads or at normal on-pavement speeds.
+That can be very dangerous.
+This is ONLY about off-pavement driving at low speeds.
+I can only share my experiences, and you have to make the final call on the correct off-road pressure for you, the terrain, and your rig.
 Caution and common sense are ALWAYS appropriate.
-I can only share my experience.
-YOU have to make the final call on the correct off-road pressure for you, the terrain, and your rig.

 Lower air pressures, when off-road, aid with traction by creating a larger contact patch of tread on the ground and allowing the tire to form to the road/rock surface.
 This additional traction is what most people think of when discussing the benefits of lowering tire air pressures.
-However, the real benefits for summer driving include less vibration, less shock from rocks, and a much-improved ride overall.
+However, the real benefits for summer driving include less vibration, less shock from rocks, logs, and rough roads.
+And, of course, a much-improved ride overall.
+The increased flex also allows the tire to better form to the trail and obstacles, generally resulting in better traction.

 Of course, the terrain varies greatly from one trail to the next, but the Montana trails I usually wheel on are often covered in baseball-sized to basketball-sized rocks, with larger ones thrown in here and there.
 At normal tire pressures, these roads are rough (really rough!) and will pretty much beat the crud out of you, your passengers, and your vehicle.
 A suspension soft enough to smooth these roads out would be useless at on-road speeds.
 However, by airing down, we can help the suspension by making the tires and the resulting ride softer.
 The aired-down tires absorb a lot of the trail’s impacts, vibration, and roughness, making the ride much more tolerable and even safer.